thexyberguy/sec-ops/README.md

 ## Your task

-As a secops engineer at wafi ,  you are presented with the endpoint and repository.
+As a secops engineer at wafi ,  you are presented with the web application and repository.

-Document and  provide remedy to  discovered vulnerabilities.
+Perform a vulnerability assessment of a provided web application and  repositoy.

+provide a detailed report of the findings.
+The report should include a list of vulnerabilities discovered, the risk level of each vulnerability, and recommendations for remediation

 ###  Submission